optichawk/dosertool/README.md

 Just Write Domain Example: www.google.com
 And After That Write Your Threat Count Example: 100

-The Main Port Is 80
+The Main Port Is 80 But If You Want,Change It